HMAS Vendetta (II)

 During the deployment Vendetta was involved in Exercise BALI HAI, involving an amphibious landing with soldiers from the Royal Green Jackets and Royal Engineers; and Exercise SPRINGBOARD.
 The Flag was shown in some very hospitable ports including Singapore, Labuan, Bangkok, Hong Kong, Subic Bay, Cebu City and Sandakan.
 During the ship's visit to Bangkok, the ship's shoemaker, Mr. Chow Shui Kun, drowned as a result of a boating accident.
 Mr. Chow was a member of the Royal Navy's Unofficial Chinese Service, which provided tradesmen services for its naval ships.
 He had transferred from one RAN unit to another on 38 different occasions in his 17 years of almost continuous RAN service.
 Vendetta's ship's company generously donated $A800 to Mr. Chow's family in Hong Kong.

 During the ship's visit to Sandakan, the commanding officer, CMDR Alan Ferris, became ill and was taken ashore.
 He was later evacuated to a military hospital in Singapore, before being repatriated to Australia.
-Vendetta's executive officer, LCDR Sulman assumed temporary command, and was subsequently confirmed in the position.
+Vendetta's executive officer, LCDR Sulman assumed temporary command.
 Following her return to Singapore for ammunitioning, provisioning, fuel and some vital last minute shopping, Vendetta, in the words of her Navy News reporter, "bade our ANZUK friends farewell and valiantly repulsed the multitude of merchantmen who all seemed intent on ramming the ship in confined waters of the Malacca Straits."

-Vendetta returned to Sydney in July 1974, proceeding 'west about' via Jakarta, Perth and Melbourne.
+Vendetta returned to Sydney in July 1974, proceeding 'west about' via Jakarta, Perth and Melbourne at which time Commander Ferris resumed command on 15 July 1974.

 Three months after her return from 'up top', Vendetta was in Suva representing the RAN at celebrations marking the hundredth anniversary of Fiji 's cession to Britain.
 Whilst at Suva, Mr. Gough Whitlam, the Australian Prime Minister, visited the ship, and she fired a 21-gun salute in honour of His Royal Highness, Prince Charles, who was there to represent the Queen.